The Hobson Lab started in the Department of Biological Sciences at the University of Cincinnati in August, 2019.

 Post-bacs / field assistants

-The field crew for 2023 has been filled, but we will be recruiting again in 2024.
+The field crew is currently filled, but we will be recruiting again later in 2024 and 2025.
 Please visit this page for more information.

 Grad students

-**I am not recruiting new students for 2024, but may have graduate student positions in Fall 2025** More information on the department and grad program is here.
-The deadline to apply is 01-Jan.
+**I am not recruiting new students for 2024-2026.
+More information on the department and grad program is here.
+General advice on applying to ecology/evolutionary biology grad programs can be found here.
+The deadline to apply to UC is 01-Jan.
 Students interested in working with me are HIGHLY ENCOURAGED to contact me prior to applying to the program (more information here).

 General advice on contacting potential advisors: